DragonFireShield/DragonFireShield/README.md

 - 👋 Hi, I’m @DragonFireShield
-- 👀 I’m interested in web3, crypto, DLT, AI, math, physics, philosophy, art.
+- 👀 I’m interested in web3, crypto, DLT, AI, math, physics, philosophy, art, music.
-- 🌱 I’ve participated in Solidity Foundations Bootcamp.
+- 🌱 I’ve participated in Solidity Foundations Bootcamp 2022.
 Curently learning web development, Python and SQL.
 - 💞️ I’m looking to collaborate on a NFT art project or dapp.
 - 📫 You can reach out to me on Twitter: https://twitter.com/shieldfordragon